cloudfoundry-attic/cf-docs/source/docs/using/services/managing-services.html.md

 <i>Note: This is an example.
 These services may not be available on the Cloud Foundry service you target.</i>

-## <a id='create'></a>Create a Service ##
+## <a id='create'></a>Create a Service Instance ##

-Use these commands to create and bind a service to your app.
+Use this command to create a service instance.

 <pre class="terminal">
 $ cf create-service
-1: mongodb n/a, via mongolab-dev
+1: mongodb n/a, via mongolab
 2: mongodb 2.2
 3: mysql 5.5
 4: postgresql 9.2
 5: rabbitmq 3.0
 6: redis 2.6
-7: redis n/a, via redistogo-dev
+7: redis n/a, via redistogo
-8: smtp n/a, via sendgrid-dev
+8: smtp n/a, via sendgrid
 What kind?> 3

 Name?> mysql-a0a77